StructVarGA/polledHiC/workplans/July1stweek.md

 6. You are now ready to launch the HiC pipeline on this small dataset
 7. Have a look at the different output files

-I all this is done, you can also produce the first HiC map
+**Bonus** I all this is done, you can also produce the first HiC map
 4. Install HiCExplorer using conda: https://hicexplorer.readthedocs.io/en/latest/content/installation.html
 5. Reformat the matrix format in h5 (https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html)
 6. Construct the HiC contact map (using hicPlotMatrix)